Magic in Fairy Tales

 Our World

 Sometimes stories clearly take place in our world, not the world of Faerie.
-It might still be a fairy story, but it's also called magic realism.
+It might still be a fairy story, but it's also called magical realism.
 It's the idea that something magical happens in our world, whether it's an object, person, or situation.
 One way to think of this is that the world of Faerie has entered our world.

 In other stories, the setting is clearly our world but there are a lot more magical elements in the story, like in the Arthurian stories.